Graph Enhanced BERT for Query Understanding: The Proposed Framework

 \subsection{The Transformer Module}

-In the Transformer module, we adopt the Transformer encoder of the BERT pre-train model to learn representations of queries.
-Queries are often short, ambiguous, and polysemous, which make it hard to understand queries.
-We adopt the Transformer structure to learn the representations of queries, and the focused attention mechanism in Transformer could help to disambiguate the polysemous words and homonyms.
-Thus, to facilitate the training, we utilize the encoder part (which is a Transformer) of the BERT pre-training model.
-The encoder is pre-trained on a large scale corpus and thus has strong ability to capture semantic information in natural language, which can be adopted to learn good query representations.
+In the Transformer module, we adopt the Transformer encoder of the BERT model to learn representations of queries.
+The encoder is pre-trained on a large scale corpus and thus has strong ability to capture semantic information in natural language.
 The Transformer encoder takes a sequence of tokens as input and outputs a sequence of their corresponding final embeddings, i.e., one embedding for each token.
 To feed the queries into the Transformer encoder, we tokenize each query into a sequence of tokens based on the WordPiece method~\cite{wu2016google}.
 Following the original BERT~\cite{DevlinCLT19}, for each query, we add a special token [CLS] at the beginning of the token sequence; thus the query $q_i$ is denoted as: $q_i= \{[CLS],c^i_1,\dots, c^i_t\}$.
-Then, for each token in the query, we obtain its input embedding by summing its token embedding and position embedding.
-Here the token embedding indicates the semantic information of the token while the position embedding captures the position information of the token in the sequence.
-Both of them are dealt in the same way as in BERT~\cite{DevlinCLT19}.
 We specifically denote the input embedding and output embedding for a token $c^i_j$ in query $q_i$ as ${\bf E}_{c^i_j}$ and ${\bf E}'_{c^i_j}$, respectively.
 Formally, we summarize the aforementioned process into the following formulation:

 Finally, we use the output embedding of the [CLS] token ${\bf E}'_{{CLS}^i}$ as the final embedding of the entire query.
 For convenience, we denote the final embedding output from the Transformer module for query $q_i$ as ${\bf H}_i= {\bf E}'_{{CLS}^i}$.